Prices for UK customers are listed inc 20% VAT

 One of the light decoders will be fitted as shown.
 Drop it in the hole in the model.
 This will give you red light when you press F0 on the DCC controller, when it is fitted.
 It doesn’t matter in which end car you fit this, as you can always swap the two end car if it it reversed with the direction of travel.

 Slide the light decoder in.
 It is easiest to angle it a bit, as it has to slide under the contact, indicated with an arrow.
-This is all very easy, it should slide in without much effort.
+If it is difficult to push it, use a plastic probing tool or ice popsicle.

 Take the car with the motor, you know which one of the cars that is.
 Opening is in the traditional way: using the nails of your thumbs at the car ends.
 I found it easiest to pull at the indicated spot.
 First one side, lift the housing a bit, then the other side.
 Is not hard.